dresiko/media-match-homework/SETUP.md

 - Check you have sufficient credits
 - The system will fall back to mock embeddings if key is missing

-### NewsAPI Error
+### Guardian API Error

 If article fetching fails:
 - The system will automatically use mock articles
-- Verify your NewsAPI key if you want real articles
+- Verify your Guardian API key if you want real articles
-- Free tier has limits (100 requests/day)
+- Free tier has limits on requests per day

 ## Next Steps